plangrid/flask-rebar/docs/pydantic.rst

 Swagger
 -------

-Importing ``flask_rebar.utils.pydantic`` registers its converters with Flask-Rebar. ``ApiModel.rebar_schema()`` therefore participates in the normal request, response, query-string, and header schema paths.
+Pydantic models do not emit valid Swagger 2 schemas.
+Flask-Rebar does not currently fail automatically, so the generated Swagger 2 document may only fail later when it is validated or used to generate a client.

-Pydantic emits modern JSON Schema.
-Flask-Rebar's default Swagger 2 generator supports ordinary models, while ``SwaggerV3Generator`` preserves Pydantic's complete OpenAPI 3.1 schema for nullable values, unions, and advanced constraints.
+Use ``SwaggerV3Generator`` with Pydantic models.
+It generates an OpenAPI 3 document that can represent Pydantic's schema, including nullable values, unions, and advanced constraints.

 .. code-block:: python